Interactive Story Engine

 vanilla HTML in our description -->

-<img src="images/fork.jpg" alt="A left road and a right road separated by
+<img src="images/fork.webp" alt="A left road and a right road separated by

 a giant stainless steel fork -- Made in Dall-E" >